tomiGoljevscek/Oxide.Docs/source/includes/rust_api_hooks.md

  * Called from ResourceDispenser.GiveResourceFromItem
  * No return behavior
  * Called before the player is given items from a resource

+### OnLoseCondition(Item item, ref float amount)
+ * Called from Item.LoseCondition
+ * No return behavior
+ * Called right before the condition of the item is modified

 ## Signs Hooks